Other countries that drive on the left-hand side

 Hiring a car abroad allows you to travel further afield and see more of the country you’re visiting.
 Australia, New Zealand and South Africa are among the best places in the world for scenic road trips, and they’re all countries that drive on the left.

-If you’re renting a car, insurance is typically included in the hire costs, but always check what’s included so you won’t face any nasty surprises if you damage the vehicle.
+If you’re renting a car, insurance is typically included in the hire costs, but always check the Ts & Cs so you won’t face any nasty surprises if you damage the vehicle.

 If you’d rather stay closer to home, a driving holiday to Jersey can offer the best of both worlds.
 You can take your own car on the ferry from Poole or Portsmouth and explore the island at your leisure.
 The rules of the road are similar to mainland Britain and you should be covered by your UK insurance – although it’s always worth checking first.